stripe/stripe-identity-react-native/README.md

 To initialize Stripe Identity SDK in your React Native app, use the `useStripeIdentity` hook in the screen where you want to use it.

-First you need a server-side endpoint to [create the VerificationSession](https://stripe.com/docs/api/identity/verification_sessions/create), then you can send a POST request to create verification session:
+First you need a server-side endpoint to [create the VerificationSession](https://stripe.com/docs/api/identity/verification_sessions/create) and ephemeral key secret, then you can send a POST request to create verification session:

 ```ts
 const fetchVerificationSessionParams = async () => {